 Tea Olive.
 Fragrant Olive

-Osmanthus fragrans Lour. is the correct and accepted scientific name for this member of the Osmanthus genera.
+Osmanthus fragrans Lour. is the accepted scientific name for this member of the Osmanthus genera.
 The genus and species were named and described as such by João de Loureiro in Flora Cochinchinensis in 1790.
 The genus was also named by the same man.

 Osmanthus fragrans has scented flowers that have been used in China for about 2,500 years to flavor tea, wine, and sweets.
 It is also an ingredient in herbal medicine.

 This plant was one of several shipped to us while living at the mansion in Mississippi by mistake.
 It did very well for several years but it died I think in 2012.
 It flowered several times but all those photos were blurry.
 The Osmanthus fragrans makes a nice tree for pots as it stays fairly small.

 Origin: China, Himalayas, Japan.